 - Read An Ebook Week at SmashwordsFind free and discounted books this week at SmashwordsAll of my ebooks are free this week.Smashwords

-- Book ReviewsOften the worst thing us writers can do is to ask a neighbor, who has never written a book review, to read our masterpiece of fiction and then post a review online for the world to read.
-This is like asking someone who has never baited a hook, to describe their favorite fish bait and why.
-Unfortunately, we get the crazy idea that since our neighbor enjoys ou […]
+- Book ReviewsOften, one of the worst things a new writer can do is ask a new neighbor, who has never written a book review, to read and review one of the writer's stories.
+This is like asking a person who has never baited a fish hook, to describe their favorite catfish bait.
+Unfortunately, I got the crazy idea that since said neighbor enjoyed drinking the beer I too […]

 - A Bigfoot StoryAlso available from Smashwords, iBookstore, B&N, and Kobo Books

 - A Field Guide for Romance Writers or Maybe NotHave you ever wondered what it is like to be a romance writer?
 Wonder no more.

 - Romantic ComedyTold he has one year to live, Jack Lamont, a thirty-six-year-old bachelor, decides to advertise for the perfect pretend family, a beautiful women with two well behaved teenaged children.
 Mary, a desperate widow with kids to feed, lost her job and recently evicted from their home, responds to Jack's ad for a pretend family.
 Not quite meeting the man […]